tvallas/ansible-role-zabbix_agent/README.md

 Following dependencies are automatically included:

- * ansible-role-selinux.
+ * selinux.
 Clients must have necessary configurations for zabbix_agent configured in the inventory.

 Example Playbook